John E. Sununu: 2002

 In 2002, Sununu ran for a United States Senate seat from New Hampshire.
-In the Republican primary, he defeated Republican incumbent Bob Smith by a margin of 54–45%.
-In the November election, he subsequently defeated Democratic Governor Jeanne Shaheen by a margin of 51–46%.
+In the Republican primary, he defeated Republican incumbent Bob Smith by 13,312 votes.
+In the November election, he subsequently defeated Democratic Governor and future senator Jeanne Shaheen by 19,751 votes.
 The election was marred by members of the Republican Party who organized the 2002 New Hampshire Senate election phone jamming scandal which disrupted Democratic efforts.

 2008

-In a rematch, Shaheen defeated Sununu by a margin of 52–45%.
-She won every county except Carroll, Belknap, and Rockingham counties.
+In a rematch, Shaheen defeated Sununu by 44,035 votes.
+She won seven of New Hampshire's 10 counties, losing Carroll, Belknap, and Rockingham.
 Sununu slightly outperformed Republican presidential candidate John McCain in the 2008 national election, as McCain got about 45% of the vote but did not win any counties.

+2026

+In late 2025, Sununu announced his candidacy for his old seat.

+In 2026, Sununu sought the Republican nomination for the U.S. Senate seat being vacated by Jeanne Shaheen.
+He received Donald Trump's endorsement and entered the September 8 Republican primary as the frontrunner against former Massachusetts senator Scott Brown, which he won by a wide margin.